 development activities.
 All teachers have participated in technology professional

-development focusing on software -Aimsweb, Read Naturally, Lexia, Microsoft Word, and Schoolbrains.
+development focusing on software -Aimsweb, Read Naturally, Lexia, Microsoft Word, G-Suite, and Powerschool.
 With the rapid development of cloud applications and mobile computing, our professional development will transition from a workshop style to a personal learning community approach where teachers get support to learn to use new tools and applications.
 Technology professional development is sustained and ongoing and includes coaching, modeling best practices, district-based mentoring, study groups, and online professional development.

 The district provides Technology Professional Development to all staff in: